ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/docs/introduction_to_GAP.md

     We can use the helper maco BT_LE_ADV_PARAM() to initialize an instance of the bt_le_adv_param structure:
     ![BT_LE_ADV_PARAM](assets/GAP/BT_LE_ADV_PARAM.png)
     - **Advertising options**:
-        Specific macros to configure the advertising options.
-These options are a set of configuration bits that control the behavior of the advertising process.
+        Specific macros are used to configure advertising options.
+These options consist of configuration bits that control the behavior of the advertising process.
         For example:
         - BT_LE_ADV_OPT_NONE: 	simply means "don't auto-configure any behavior" — but it doesn't prevent you from manually adding things like the name.
         - BT_LE_ADV_OPT_CONNECTABLE: lets other devices connect to you.